Snetterton Circuit Info

 Snetterton Circuit History

-Snetterton has hosted many significant events over the past six decades, including non-championship F1 encounters, the first Formula Ford events and the UK’s first-ever 24-hour race, the Willhire 24 Hour, which ran from 1980 to 1994.
+Snetterton Circuit has witnessed numerous historic events over its six-decade legacy.
+It played host to non-championship Formula 1 encounters, including the exhilarating first Formula Ford events.
+A truly remarkable moment in the circuit's history was the inception of the UK's first-ever 24-hour race, the Willhire 24 Hour, which captivated motorsport enthusiasts from 1980 to 1994.

-It is also a renowned testing venue and has contributed to the development of many race-winning cars, including those from the Lotus factory such as the DFV-powered 49 and the Indy 500-winning 38.
-Most recently, a host of Le Mans 24 Hour cars have been developed at the Norfolk track, including Bentley’s first Le Mans car for 70 years, the EXP Speed Eight.
-The all-conquering Audi R8 and Williams BMW LMP were also spotted first at Snetterton.
+Not merely a racing venue, Snetterton has earned a reputation as a renowned testing ground.
+It has contributed significantly to the development of race-winning cars, a testament to its importance in the motorsport world.
+Legendary vehicles like the Lotus DFV-powered 49 and the Indy 500-winning 38 bear the Snetterton imprint.
+In more recent times, the circuit has been instrumental in the creation of Le Mans 24 Hour cars, including Bentley's first Le Mans car in 70 years, the EXP Speed Eight.
+The Audi R8 and Williams BMW LMP, dominant forces on the racing stage, also took their initial breaths at Snetterton.